kenzan8000/ladder-client/README.md

 <img src="https://user-images.githubusercontent.com/225808/110950188-dfe33d80-8386-11eb-9df4-aee386b07883.jpg" width="600px" alt="Fastladder" />

-[Fastladder](https://github.com/fastladder/fastladder) is an innovative RSS reader in a meaning that divides the browsing into two simpler tasks, feed browsing and article reading.
+[Fastladder](https://github.com/fastladder/fastladder) is an innovative RSS reader in the meaning that divides the browsing into two simpler tasks, feed browsing and article reading.
 For example, in a usual RSS reader, you would see list of the updated feeds you subscribe to.
-Then you dig in the unread articles in a feed, back to the feed list, and iterate them again and again.
+Then you dig in the unread articles in a feed, read the articles, back to the feed list, and iterate them again and again.
 On the other hand, [Fastladder](https://github.com/fastladder/fastladder) separates reading each article from the whole task.
-It allows you to first focus on <em>pinning</em> the articles you will read.
+It allows you to first focus on single task <em>pinning</em> the articles you will read.
-Later, you just read the <em>pinned</em> articles at once without any task interference.
+Later, you just read the <em>pinned</em> articles without any task interference.
 Besides, the vim-like intuitive key bindings help you get the task done more quickly and less stressfully.

 ## iOS client